AlekseyBykov/pets.spring-boot-monolith/README.md

 # spring-boot-example
 An example of Spring Boot application: secured RESTful endpoints and separate CRUD client.
 Component provides some business functions as services over the web.
 These services can be accessed through the URL.

+Represents the Application tier in three-tier design (known as *backend*).
+Typical layered architecture: API calls is processed from the Controller layer to the Persistence layer through the Service layer.

 Includes:

 * Secured endpoints by using Basic Authentication